Williamson scores 38, Pelicans rally past Cavaliers 116-109

 CLEVELAND (AP) — Zion Williamson scored 38 points and Brandon Ingram had 27 points and eight assists in rallying the New Orleans Pelicans to a 116-109 victory over the injury-plagued Cleveland Cavaliers on Sunday night.

 Williamson, who scored 25 points in the first half, fell one shy of his career best of 39 set March 26 against Denver.
-He made 16 of 22 field goal attempts and grabbed a game-high nine rebounds as New Orleans pulled within one game of the final play-in tournament spot in the West.
+He made 16 of 22 shots, grabbed nine rebounds and had four assists as New Orleans pulled within one game of the final play-in tournament spot in the West.

+“You get so spoiled with Zion because he sets such a high standard that I didn’t think this was one of his better games,” Pelicans coach Stan Van Gundy said.
+“Then you look at the stat sheet and, whew, he had 38-9-4 even though I know he was tired out there.”

 The Pelicans, who trailed by 13 points in the second quarter, went ahead for good at 108-107 on Ingram’s jumper with 2:33 remaining.
 Williamson followed with consecutive layups to extend the lead to five before Ingram iced the game from the line.